 369 km2 in size | 107 km long | 122 metres above sea level | 453 metres maximum depth

-Lake Mjøsa stretches across the regions of Hedmark and Oppland, north of Norway’s capital city Oslo.
+Lake Mjøsa stretches across the regions of Hedmark and Oppland, northeast of Norway’s capital city Oslo.
 It has quite an iconic place in the minds of the Norwegians.
 Its name may stem from the Old Norse word mer; meaning twinkle or shine.

 The lake is both long and wide, and is actually an ancient valley, created by the ice covering the land through several ice-ages, like an inland fjord filled with freshwater.
 The main inflow enters from the north, via the river Gudbrandsdalslågen, which carries water from the thawing snow in the mountains and valleys along its route.